Taiwan reinforces ban on Huawei network equipment

 - King County family makes 'pretty decent money' but lives paycheck to paycheck.
 Here's the advice they got. | Money Makeover

+Taiwan has already accused China of meddling in last month’s local elections by spreading false news online.

-On Monday, legislators called for extending a ban on Huawei to the financial industry.
+On Monday, legislators called for extending a ban on Huawei to the financial industry, where it reportedly has sought business providing digital finance services.

+Financial Supervisory Commission Chairman Wellington Koo was quoted by local media as saying the government would have to look into the legality of such a move.

+Huawei, based in southern China’s Shenzhen, near Hong Kong, is the world’s largest supplier of network gear.
+ZTE is one of its rivals.